-- The corrosion pictogram is also used to denote the health hazards of skin corrosion and serious eye damage. - Besides corrosion, there are four other health hazard pictograms.
+- The corrosion pictogram is also used to denote the health hazards of skin corrosion and serious eye damage. - Besides corrosion, there are three other health hazard pictograms.
 The skull and crossbones is used when a chemical is acutely toxic to the skin, lungs or digestive system. - The health hazard pictogram, sometimes called the chronic health hazard pictogram, denotes respiratory sensitization, germ cell mutagenicity, carcinogenicity, reproductive toxicity or an aspiration hazard.
-It is also used when a substance can cause specific target organ toxicity following a single or repeated exposures.

-- The exclamation point pictogram is used for the health hazards of acute toxicity, skin irritation, eye irritation, skin sensitization and specific target organ toxicity following a single exposure in the form of narcotic effects or a respiratory tract infection. - In Canada, "biohazardous infectious materials" is also a health hazard class and is represented by the biohazard pictogram. - A third type of pictogram is used to indicate environmental hazards.
+It is also used when a substance can cause specific target organ toxicity following a single or repeated exposures. - The exclamation point pictogram is used for the health hazards of acute toxicity, skin irritation, eye irritation, skin sensitization and specific target organ toxicity following a single exposure in the form of narcotic effects or a respiratory tract infection. - The exclamation point is not to be used in conjunction with the skull and crossbones pictogram.
+It also is not used for skin or eye irritation if the corrosion pictogram also appears or if the health hazard pictogram is used to indicate respiratory sensitization. - A third type of pictogram is used to indicate environmental hazards.
 This single pictogram is used when a substance poses acute or chronic hazards to the aquatic environment.
-The environmental pictogram exists in the GHS, but is not adopted in WHMIS.